thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 console.log(odds); // [1, 3]
 ```

+See the [`Array.prototype.filter` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) documentation on the Mozilla Developer Network.

-**Exercise** How would we filter the movies in the search results from OMDB with an ratings that are kid-friendly (G or PG)?
+**EXERCISE:** How would you filter the movies in the search results from OMDB with an ratings that are kid-friendly (G or PG)?

 ## `reduce`